 For TANF, the TAR reflects the reason the case is being canceled:

 - TARs 14, 57, and 58 are related to earned income; may receive medical extension up to 12 months.
 Note: Extensions beyond the first 6 months are done by the central office

 - TAR 21 is related to receipt of spousal support; may receive medical extension up to 4 months.

 The following examples show how the medical extension works:

-Example 1: A client in Group 01 starts working in early June and will earn enough to meet the needs of the unit.
+Example 1: A TANF client starts working in early June and will earn enough to meet the needs of the unit.
 Cash ends starting with July.
 The potential 12-month extension starts with July and ends the following June.
 This period applies even if the income was not reported in June.

-Example 3: A Family Assist client starts working in September.
+Example 2: A Family Assist client starts working in September.
 Earnings exceeded the Family Assist Standard beginning in October.
-The potential 12-month extension starts with October and ends the following
+The potential 12-month extension starts with October and ends the following September.